billyjbryant/PokeAlarmWiki/Filters-Overview.md

 type of Event contains it's own parameters, which are listed on the corresponding filters page for each filter.

+**IMPORTANT:** Filter's ONLY check parameters IF you list them.
+Don't enter parameters that you don't want - this can cause unwanted affects (for example `"min_dist"` with `"is_missing_info":true` will reject ALL events if the server setting `location` is not set)

 An example filters section looks like this:
 ```json
 "filters": {